 Appreciation Cards for Homeowners and Businesses

 This is an ongoing program to recognize homeowners and businesses who keep their property looking nice.
 Board members turn in addresses (no names are required) to the Director (or volunteer in charge) who addresses and mails the cards and keeps a record of the cards that have been sent.
 Members can send out cards on their own provided they turn in a record of the addresses and postage used,

 Usually held in March, our Awards Banquet is a dinner held at the Community Center to recognize volunteers and contributors to our program.
-We have a short program with a speaker and then give out the awards to Adopt-a-Mile Groups, Helping Hand Awards (individuals or groups that have helped our program), Recycling, Image Enhancement, Jonquil Gold Rush, Earth Award (Outstanding Contributions) and Special Thanks (recognizes our Board).
-The City pays for the food and the plaques.
+We have a short program with a speaker and then give out the awards to Adopt-a-Mile Groups, Helping Hand Awards (individuals or groups that have helped our program), Recycling, Image Enhancement, Jonquil Gold Rush, and Special Thanks (recognizes our Board).

 Volunteers help with the flowers, the set-up, greeting and signing in the guests, addressing the invitations, serving drinks at the reception, music, announcing and distributing the awards, photography, and clean-up.